kestra-io/docs/content/blogs/2023-11-09-solving-data-ingestion-for-python-coders.md

 The journey toward solving data ingestion challenges is not just possible; it's promising, and it's one that data professionals together with dlt are uniquely equipped to undertake.

+> You can follow dltHub on [GitHub](https://github.com/dlt-hub/dlt), or join them on [Slack](https://join.slack.com/t/dlthub-community/shared_invite/zt-1n5193dbq-rCBmJ6p~ckpSFK4hCF2dYA) for discussion and help.

+---
+Join the [Slack community](https://kestra.io/slack) of Kestra if you have any questions or need assistance.
+Follow us on [Twitter](https://twitter.com/kestra_io) for the latest news.
+Check the code in our [GitHub repository](https://github.com/kestra-io/kestra) and give us a star if you like the project.